Welcome to Year 2

 Pupils do not need to have a pencil case of their own in school.
 A book bag and packed lunch bag will suffice.
 Children need to bring their own water bottles and take them home each day.

 At Merton Bank, we aim for all our children to become fluent, confident readers who are passionate about reading.
 Children who read regularly or are read to regularly have the opportunity to open the doors to so many different worlds!
 In Key Stage One, we use Read Write Inc. Phonics to give your child the best possible start with their reading journey.
-Your child will bring a book bag book home on a Monday.
-This will be changed every Monday.
-Your child will bring their group storybook home on a Friday.
-This will be changed every Friday.
+Your child will bring a book bag book home on a Friday.
+This will be changed every Friday if the book is returned.
+Your child will also bring a free choice reading book home on a Friday.
+This will be changed every Friday if the book is returned.
 Check out our Early reading page for hints and tips of how to support your child reading at home.

 Name | |